mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

       is replaced with the return value and the query will be routed.
 If nil is returned, the query is routed normally.

-  - `nil clientReply()` - reply to a query is being routed
+  - `nil clientReply(string)` - reply to a query is being routed

-    - This function calls the `clientReply` function of the Lua scripts.
+    - This function is called with the name of the server that returned the response.

   - `string diagnostic()` - global script only, print diagnostic information